feross/feross.org/_posts/2012-10-08-html5-fullscreen-api-attack.md

 The fake Bank of America site is adorned with OS and browser UI that indicates you are actually on `https://www.bankofamerica.com`.
 Of course, these UI components are just screenshots too!
 However, they're pretty convincing because they actually *take into account the OS and browser you are using!*

 Also, **note the green lock** in the location bar, which indicates that TLS (i.e. HTTPS) is enabled.

-**[NOTE: The demo only works with a normal click on the link.
-No "Open in New Tab" or middle-click.]**

 ## The "Fullscreen API" explained